WoutCherlet/treePoinTr/silvilaser/plan.md

     - Then show point cloud completion experiment and discuss why could be useful (as compared to just foundational model)
     - Talk about potential future work: integrating the two steps, pretraining, other types of data: winter vs summer, UAV+TLS

+Note: only discuss Peru 1 and 2 and COL for co-author issue

 ### Part one: occlusion mapping on CLS data: already done

 maybe rerun with empty pulses modelling? as we can use this already as big part of presentation